Kauai and Oahu may just be the two most different islands in Hawaii. Both are paradises, but each offers visitors a vastly different experience!

 Public transportation in Hawaii is very limited and should not be relied upon.
-If you want to do any exploring of your own on either island (which we highly recommend) you will need to rent a car.
+If you want to do any exploring of your own on either island (which I highly recommend), you will need to rent a car.

 The Waikiki Beach region of Oahu and the Poipu or Princeville regions of Kauai are the only places on either island that you would even want to consider staying without a rental car or tours arranged.
 These areas are where you will find the resorts and walkable services.

-Luckily, rental cars are surprisingly affordable beginning at just $35/day during off-peak seasons, and rarely landing over $65/day even when busy.
+Luckily, rental cars are surprisingly affordable, beginning at just $30/ day during off-peak seasons and rarely landing over $65/ day even during peak season.

 The roads are wide, paved, and easy to drive, especially if you are used to driving in the US.